renuo/applications-setup-guide/ruby_on_rails/configure_ci.md

 The command will copy the necessary templates to `.semaphore` folder.

 1. Add a file called `.nvmrc` to the project root, where you specify the latest node version
-1. Commit the files to all three branches, push and watch the CI run.
+1. Commit the files to both branches, push and watch the CI run.

-When you have your three green builds you have configured your CI and CD properly.
+When all builds are green, then you have properly configured your CI and CD.

 ![semaphoreci_2](../images/semaphore_ci.png)